dallongo/pyRESTvk/README.md

 ### Justification

 I wrote this service to familiarize myself with REST interface principles using the Flask framework.
 It serves as a way for me to send keyboard commands from my tablet to my desktop while playing flight simulators to manipulate the instrumentation.
-While many "serious" simulators already have interfaces like this for the DCS serious, I mostly play X-Wing Alliance and Mechwarrior 2 so I needed a more direct keyboard approach.
+While many "serious" simulators already have interfaces like this (such as DCS-BIOS for the DCS series), I mostly play X-Wing Alliance and Mechwarrior 2 so I needed a more direct keyboard approach.
 This service might be useful for other such older games or situations where one needs to simulate keystrokes.

 ### Acknowledgments